Evidence-based education

 Evidence-based education (EBE) is the principle that education practices should be based on the best available scientific evidence, with randomised trials as the gold standard of evidence, rather than tradition, personal judgement, or other influences.
 Evidence-based education is related to evidence-based teaching, evidence-based learning, and school effectiveness research.

 The evidence-based education movement has its roots in the larger movement towards evidence-based practices, and has been the subject of considerable debate since the late 1990s.
-However, research published in 2020 showed that belief is high amongst educators in teaching techniques such as matching instruction to a few supposed learning styles and the cone of learning despite absence of empirical evidence.
+However, research published in 2020 showed that, despite absence of empirical evidence, belief is high amongst educators in teaching techniques such as matching instruction to a few supposed learning styles and the cone of learning.